 We invite you to apply.

-We encourage prospective students to apply as ealry as possible as we review applications as we receive them and notify applicants on a continuous basis.
+We encourage prospective students to apply as early as possible since we review applications as they arrive and notify applicants on a continuous basis.
 All first year students are automatically considered for merit scholarships so that a separate scholarship application is not required.
 Once we receive a student's complete application folder from the admissions office, the School of Information and Library Science emails the student confirming receipt.
 Our Admissions Committee then reviews the student's material and sends a letter notifying him/her of their acceptance and scholarship decision.

 All applicants are considered for merit scholarships.
 (A separate scholarship application in not required.)
 Merit scholarships are awarded based on the evaluation of application materials including GPA, essay, and letters of recommendation.
 Students may choose to take the GRE to enhance scholarship consideration.
 Once in the program, students many apply for second year scholarships and fellowships as continuing students.

 How to apply for matriculation

 All applicants are required to submit the following materials:

 2. A non-refundable $50 application fee, payable to Pratt Institute (For international students U.S. $90 must be in the form of an international money order.
 Checks will not be accepted.)

 3. Official transcripts in sealed envelopes from all institutions attended after graduation from secondary school.
 (International students must have all transcripts officially translated into English.)

 4. Three letters of recommendation from employers, professors, or others able to judge the applicant's technical potential for graduate study in library and information science.
 These should be submitted in separate, sealed envelopes with your application materials, if possible.

 5. A statement of purpose giving the applicant's long-range goals and reason(s) for applying to Pratt Institute for graduate study.